-This enables them to take deductions for all expenditure (subject to certain limitations/restrictions), in particular, interest payments that must be made on the debt instruments issued by them.
+This enables Section 110 SPVs to make deductions for all expenditure (subject to certain limitations/restrictions), in particular, interest payments that must be made on the debt instruments issued by them.
 This ensures that there is very little or no Irish tax payable by Section 110 SPVs.
 This legislative regime has facilitated the development of securitisation in Ireland, and Section 110 SPVs have been used in numerous cross-border securitisations.